Research Review and Ethics

 Your Responsibilities as a Researcher:

 As a researcher you must follow the American Psychological Association's (APA) guidelines for the Ethical Principles of Psychologists and Code of Conduct, and in particular section eight of that code.
+You can access the APA website from the link in the For More Information box on this page.
 The federal government also maintains important rules for research involving human participants or records of their participation (45 CFR 46).
 These guidelines and laws include but are not limited to the following responsibilities of researchers:

 - Do not recruit or test participants until your study has been approved by the committee.